KamranAzeem/docker-to-kubernetes/Minikube-on-Fedora.md

 ## Method 2: Adjust permissions of `/etc/hosts` so it is writable by you:
 Some people may raise eyebrows when they read this, but this is actually safe to do.

-The file `/etc/host` has following ownership and permissions:
+By default, the file `/etc/host` has following ownership and permissions:
 ```
 [root@kworkhorse ~]# ls -l /etc/hosts
 -rw-r--r-- 1 root root 660 Apr 22 13:19 /etc/hosts
 [root@kworkhorse ~]#
 ```
 The above output means that the user `root` is the owner of this file.
 Also there is (sort of) group ownership of the group `root` on this file.
 From permissions perspective, the file is readable and writable by the owner (`root`) .
-The file is readable (read-only) by the members of group `root` , and the file is read-only for the "others" ("rest of the world").
+The file is readable (read-only) by the members of group `root` , and the file is read-only for *"others"* ("rest of the world").

 What you can do is, change the ownership of the file `/etc/hosts` to your user, and at the same time allow the members of the group `root` to be able to write to this file.
 Doing it this way, will enable you to modify this file as a regular user "at will", without needing to type `sudo` all the time, resulting in your development work-flow becoming faster.
 After this change, you can even keep this file open in your IDE/text-editor in a separate dedicated tab, and whenever you want to make a change to it, you simply make the changes in it, and just save the file.